-Context - Exploration of recreation opportunities is encouraged because current availability of managed recreation is limited within the Plan Area (Map 4).
-The area is well served by the Iron Horse Trail, a major recreation and tourism asset that starts within the Plan Area, Primula Natural Area within the Plan Area, and Whitney Lakes Provincial Park outside of the Plan Area (Map 5).
+Context - The Plan Area includes boat launches and public use areas.
+Generally, current availability of managed recreation is limited within the Plan Area (Map 4) and is not expected to increase.
+Iron Horse Trail is a major recreation and tourism asset that runs through the Plan Area within the County of St. Paul (Map 5).